MAX Light Rail: Parking

 Based on a report published in 2019, TriMet provides a total of 12,614 park-and-ride spaces, of which 10,219 directly serve 25 MAX stations.
 The agency's parking facilities are either surface lots or multi-level garages, and they are free to use.
-TriMet allows vehicles to park at most stalls overnight as long as they do not remain for more than 24 hours.
+TriMet allows vehicles to park at most stalls overnight as long as they do not exceed 24 hours.
 At some locations, TriMet negotiates with nearby establishments for additional parking spaces.
 Westside MAX stations contain 3,643 parking spaces, the most number of spaces in a corridor.
 Clackamas Town Center Transit Center on the I-205 MAX segment includes a 750-space parking garage, the largest capacity of any single MAX station.
 Southeast Holgate Boulevard station, also on the I-205 MAX, provides the fewest parking spaces with 125 stalls.

 In the 2019 report, passengers originating from TriMet park and rides accounted for five percent of TriMet's total weekday ridership.
 In 2017, the Portland–Milwaukie segment had a 100-percent usage rate of its available spaces while the Westside MAX segment had 85 percent.
 The corridor with the lowest use of available parking spaces was the I-205 MAX at 30 percent; TriMet attributes this to factors such as inconvenient lot access and the Green Line's indirect route to downtown Portland compared with the availability of more direct bus routes.
 The cost-per-space for building park and rides is estimated at $18,000 per surface-lot space and $52,000 per structured space.

 TriMet additionally offers four different bicycle parking options at its MAX stations, although not all options are available at every station.
 Bike and rides are secure, enclosed spaces that are accessible by keycard and are monitored 24 hours per day by security cameras; as of 2020 they are available at eight stations.
 Electronic bicycle lockers, or eLockers, are secure lockers that may also be accessed by keycard and are made available on a first-come, first-served basis.
 TriMet contracts some keycard access to BikeLink and uses its Hop Fastpass on others.
 Other lockers may be rented by users.
 Bicycle racks are the most common form of bicycle parking.